 - 1.10 There is significant development in the future network planning area, as a country we strive to meet the Government's targets for offshore wind, net zero and other targets. - 1.11 At present, we do not have definitive changes that would impact on the next NOA cycle.
 Therefore, at the time of writing, this methodology is presented as an incremental improvement in accordance with the ESO's licence condition.
-Therefore, there are no changes driven by the ongoing work of ETNPR or HND. - 1.12 The previous text on Offshore Wider Works (OWW) has been deleted and replaced by a smaller section on HND.
-We recognise that this section will change in future when the CSNP has been developed. - 1.13 We will consult with industry in developing the NPR and we will review, update and consult with the industry on our network planning methodologies.
+Therefore, there are no changes driven by the ongoing work of ENTPR or HND. - 1.12 Specifically, in this version of the methodology we have left the Offshore Wider Works (OWW) methodology unchanged, although we recognise that the OTNR and HND are still in development and will impact this section in future. - 1.13 As the work on the ENTPR develops, in consultation with the industry and where appropriate we will review, update and consult upon our network planning methodologies.